chaseruskin/legoHDL/src/pkgmngr/docs.md

 __workspace__ : This is your working environment.
 Only one can be active on your local machine at a time.
 It consists of a local path and optionally, any linked remotes.
 The local path is where all projects can freely live when downloaded.

 __remote__ : This is a repository that hosts a "collection" of released packages.
 This can be either a local repository or remote repository.
+In order for a package to be added to the collection it must have its own remote repository.
+(AKA cluster)

 __package__ : This is a self-contained project that contains a .lego.lock file.
 A package's title must consist of a library and a name.
 An example package title is "util.fifo".